influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/flux.md

 - Add two additional internal message types.

 ### Bug fixes
-- Update transformation adapter to correctly error when receiving a flush key for a table that is not present.
+- Update transformation adapter to return an error when receiving a flush key for a table that is not present.
 - Fix pivot operations when no data is left to operate on.
 - Update `join()` to produce columns of equivalent length when combining mismatched schemas.